MicrosoftDocs/cpp-docs/docs/sanitizers/asan-runtime.md

 ### Previous versions

-Prior to Visual Studio 17.7 Preview 3, statically linked (**`/MT`** or **`/MTd`**) builds did not use a DLL dependency and instead fully statically linked in the AddressSanitizer runtime into the user's EXE.
+Prior to Visual Studio 17.7 Preview 3, statically linked (**`/MT`** or **`/MTd`**) builds did not use a DLL dependency.
+Instead, the AddressSanitizer runtime was statically linked into the user's EXE.
 DLL projects would then load exports from the user's EXE to access ASan functionality.
-Additionally, dynamically linked projects (**`/MD`** or **`/MTd`**) used different libraries and DLLs depending on whether the project was configured for debug or release.
-These changes and their motivations are discussed further on the MSVC Blog: [MSVC Address Sanitizer – One DLL for all Runtime Configurations](https://devblogs.microsoft.com/cppblog/msvc-address-sanitizer-one-dll-for-all-runtime-configurations/).
+Also, dynamically linked projects (**`/MD`** or **`/MTd`**) used different libraries and DLLs depending on whether the project was configured for debug or release.
+For more information about these changes and their motivations, see [MSVC Address Sanitizer – One DLL for all Runtime Configurations](https://devblogs.microsoft.com/cppblog/msvc-address-sanitizer-one-dll-for-all-runtime-configurations/).

 | CRT option | DLL or EXE | DEBUG? | AddressSanitizer runtime binaries libraries | Address runtime binary (.dll)
 |--|--|--|--|--|